Building a Better Pool for Ashland

 Since 1983, Ashland’s Daniel Meyer Memorial Pool has offered a cold splash against the summer heat, swimming lessons, lap and recreational swimming, water polo, gentle swim for seniors and more.
 Thirty-seven years later, it has aged out and public swimming in Ashland is at a cross roads.

-For the past year, a Pool Ad-Hoc Committee appointed by the Ashland Parks and Recreation Commission has surveyed residents and conducted listening sessions to gain community-wide input on what to do—from making simple repairs to imagining a year-round aquatic facility.
+In 2018, a Pool Ad-Hoc Committee was appointed by the Ashland Parks and Recreation Commission.
+It has surveyed residents and conducted listening sessions to gain community-wide input on what to do—from making simple repairs to imagining a year-round aquatic facility.

-This September, the Pool Ad-Hoc Committee submitted their final recommendations to the Ashland Parks and Recreation Commissioners.
-The five commissioners were unanimous in their support of the committee’s recommendations and have started developing a funding and site design plan.
-They aim to have the new pool open for business in the summer of 2020.
+Last September, 2019, the Pool Ad-Hoc Committee submitted their final recommendations to the Ashland Parks and Recreation Commissioners.
+The five commissioners were unanimous in their support of the committee’s recommendations and funding was approved.
+The $2.9M project is to be funded by a revenue bond, backed by the food and beverage tax.
+Now that funding is in jeopardy, so the pool project has been put on hold.

 Building a better pool requires community-wide input and investment.
 Please join us in this vital campaign!